Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 A skinny band engagement ring is a setting style featuring a slender band that measures 2mm wide or less.
 Many thin bands fall in the range of 1.6mm to 2mm wide.
 Thin band engagement rings can be made with rose gold, yellow gold, white gold or platinum.
 Skinny band rings come in a variety of styles, but solitaire settings, pave settings and halo settings are the most popular.
 Some rings with slender bands are even considered “extra thin band engagement rings” and “whisper thin engagement rings.”

 Skinny band engagement rings are eye-catching because they make the diamond appear larger.
-For example, the band in this six-prong solitaire ring helps the 0.8 carat diamond look bigger.
+For example, the band in this six-prong solitaire ring from James Allen helps the 0.8 carat diamond look bigger.
 A thin band also offers elegance and simplicity while maintaining durability.
 A high-quality thin band engagement ring will hold up well with everyday wear.

 A variety of ring designers make thin band engagement rings and wedding rings.
 You can find them in some bricks and mortar stores, although we recommend shopping online for an engagement ring.
 With a reputable online vendor, like James Allen or Blue Nile, you can find a beautiful ring at a fraction of the price.